-Measurements of cosmic radio noise absorption (CNA) from a chain of riometers owned and operated by the Sodankylä Geophysical Observatory (SGO) have been used here to describe the substorm EEP impact in the D region ionosphere.
-Increased ionisation in the D region leads to enhanced absorption of the cosmic noise, and at D region heights this is mainly due to precipitation of electrons with energies above 10 keV (e.g. Turunen et al., 2009).
+Measurements of CNA from a chain of riometers owned and operated by the Sodankylä Geophysical Observatory (SGO) have been used here to describe the substorm EEP impact in the D-region ionosphere.
+Increased ionization in the D region leads to enhanced absorption of the cosmic noise, and at D-region heights this is mainly due to precipitation of electrons with energies above 10 keV (e.g. Turunen et al., 2009).
 The SGO riometers are wide-beam instruments which listen to the cosmic noise at approximately 30 MHz.
-CNA is calculated as the reduction of cosmic noise with respect to the quiet background, the so-called Quiet Day Curve (QDC).
-For the SGO riometer data, the QDC is calculated automatically by fitting a sinusoidal curve to the data of the ten previous days.
-Our automatically baselined (or QDC subtracted)

-- 150 dataset extends from 2008 until 2013 with a 1-minute temporal resolution.
-For more instrument details, see for instance Heino & Partamies (2020).
-For this study, we selected the Lapland riometer stations at Ivalo (IVA, 68.56°N, 27.29°E), Abisko and Sodankylä to match the magnetometer stations used for the local electrojet index.
-We further calculate an "absorption index" by aligning the baselined CNA data from the three stations and taking the upper envelope curve, similar to the construction of the global AU or the local IU index.
-Together with the regional electrojet index (IL), this absorption index allows us to capture - 155 the magnetic disturbances and the particle precipitation enhancements occurring within approximately the same geographic area over the same time period.
-Note, that the terms "absorption" and "CNA" in this paper refer to this regional CNA index.
+CNA is calculated as the reduction of cosmic noise with respect to the quiet background, the so-called quiet day curve (QDC).
+For the SGO riometer data, the QDC is calculated automatically by fitting a sinusoidal curve to the data of the 10 previous days.
+Our automatically baselined (or QDC-subtracted) data set extends from 2008 until 2013 with a 1 min temporal resolution.
+For more instrument details, see for instance Heino and Partamies (2020).
+For this study, we selected the Lapland riometer stations at Abisko and Sodankylä, where the riometers are essentially co-located with the magnetometers, as well as Ivalo (IVA; 68.56° N, 27.29° E), which is close to the magnetometer station at KEV.
+We further calculate an "absorption index" by aligning the baselined CNA data from the three stations and taking the upper-envelope curve, similar to the construction of the global AU or the local IU index.
+Together with the regional electrojet index (IL), this absorption index allows us to capture the magnetic disturbances and the particle precipitation enhancements occurring within approximately the same geographic area over the same time period.
+Note that the terms "absorption" and "CNA" in this paper refer to this regional CNA index.